-The Vin/lin pin on the UCD9220 monitors the input voltage and current.
-To measure both input voltage and input current, an external multiplexer is required, see Figure 3.
+The $V{in}/I{in}$ pin on the UCD9224 monitors the input voltage and current.
+To measure both input voltage and input current, an external multiplexer is required, see Figure 4.
 If measurement of only the input voltage, and not input current, is desired, then a multiplexer is not needed.
 The multiplexer is switched between voltage and current using the TMUX-0 signal.
 (This signal is the LSB of the temperature mux select signals, so the TMUX-0 signal is connected both to the temperature multiplexer as well as the voltage/current multiplexer).
-When TMUX-0 is low, the V{in}/I{in} pin will be sampled for I{in} .
-The I{in}/I{in} pin is monitored using the internal 12-bit ADC which has a dynamic range of 0 to 2.5V.
-The fault thresholds for the input voltage are set using the VIN_OV_FAULT_LIMIT and VIN_UV_FAULT_LIMIT commands.
-The scaling for Vin is set using the VIN_SCALE_MONITOR command, and the scaling for lin is set using the IIN SCALE MONITOR command.
+When TMUX-0 is low the Vin/Iin pin will be sampled for Vin.
+When TMUX-0 is high the Vin/Iin pin will be sampled for Iin.
+The Vin/Iin pin is monitored using the internal 12-bit ADC and so has a dynamic range of 0 to VADC\RANGE.
+The fault thresholds for the input voltage are set using the VIN\OV\FAULT\LIMIT and VIN\UV\FAULT\LIMIT commands.
+The scaling for Vin is set using the VIN\SCALE\MONITOR command, and the scaling for Iin is set using the IIN\SCALE\MONITOR command.